 Need reasons to buy a short sale?
 Tell any of your friends that you're buying a short sale, and you will probably get looks of pity and offers of sympathy.
 Tell your relatives that you're buying a short sale, and they might clasp their hands over their hearts in disbelief.
 Tell your coworkers that you're buying a short sale, and they might laugh at your misfortune.
 Almost everybody knows somebody who was burned trying to buy a short sale.

 But there are benefits to buying a short sale that people don't think about.
-Most people tend to concentrate on the drawbacks to buying a short sale.
-Don't get me wrong, there are plenty of reasons to not buy a short sale, starting with the biggest.
-The biggest problem is the waiting period.
+Most people tend to concentrate on the drawbacks of buying a short sale.
+Don't get me wrong, there are plenty of reasons to not buy a short sale, the biggest problem being the waiting period.
 It takes too long to get short sale approval.

 However, if you can get over the hurdle of the waiting time, and you can live with the fact the short sale might get denied, you could be a perfect candidate to buy a short sale.
 If you can find a short sale to buy.
 There aren't very many of them anymore.

 Buyers typically buy a short sale for the same reason that any buyer anywhere wants to buy a particular home.
 Because they like the home.
 It's a simple reason.
 The fact that it's a short sale might complicate the issue, but the motivating factor is they like the home.

 A secondary reason buyers like short sales is that the price makes it worth the hassle.
 These buyers are seeking a good deal, and there are sometimes bargains to be found shopping for a short sale.
 However, not all of those sale prices are real.

 Not every short sale seller is reasonable.
 Some of them are brutally wounded after having survived botched loan modification attempts, and they are not strong enough or healed enough to face the harsh realities of a short sale.